Reputation, Learning and Project Choice in Frictional Economies: Optimum as the Fixed-Point

 \item In the high cost regime $\mathcal{M}^*_a =\emptyset$ and $v^*_a = \frac{\kappa \varphi_b}{r+\kappa \varphi_b}\, v^*_b$.
-In the low cost regime $\mathcal{M}^*_a = (\alpha,1]$, where $\alpha$ is determined by \eqref{eq: boundary_cond_va}, and $v^*_a$ follows \eqref{eq: optimal_va}. \end{enumerate} \end{theorem} All the claims in this theorem, except a complete verification of the superharmonic property (especially outside of the continuation region), were justified in the previous section.
+In the low cost regime $\mathcal{M}^*_a = (\alpha,1]$, where $\alpha$ is determined by~\eqref{eq: boundary_cond_va}, and $v^*_a$ follows~\eqref{eq: optimal_va}. \end{enumerate} \end{theorem} All the claims in this theorem, except a complete verification of the superharmonic property (especially outside of the continuation region), were justified in the previous section.
 Therefore, it only remains to establish the superharmonic property in the appendix.

-The next step is to show the unique tuple expressed in the previous theorem is indeed the best response of the agent.
-Formally, one needs to prove that given $w^*$, the pair $(v^*,\mathcal{M}^*)$ describe the optimal value function and the optimal continuation region for the stopping time problem of \eqref{eq: matching_value_function}.
-In the next theorem, I will apply a Martingale verification procedure to show this step. \begin{theorem}[Unique optimum] $\langle w^*, v^*, \mathcal{M}^* \rangle$ is the unique optimal tuple in the space of $C^1$ value functions, satisfying conditions \eqref{eq: reservation_value}, \eqref{eq: matching_value_function} and \eqref{eq: matching_set}. \end{theorem} Figure~\ref{fig: value_functions} plots the optimal value functions in the low cost regime.
-In particular, it demonstrates the convexity of the value functions, and shows that at the the optimum $\alpha> \beta$.
+The next step is to demonstrate that the unique tuple expressed in the previous theorem does indeed correspond to the best response of the agent.
+Formally, one needs to prove that given $w^*$, the pair $\langle v^*,\mathcal{M}^*\rangle$ describe the optimal value function and the optimal continuation region for the stopping time problem of \eqref{eq: matching_value_function}.
+In the next theorem, I will apply a Martingale verification procedure to show this step. \begin{theorem}[Unique optimum] $\langle w^*, v^*, \mathcal{M}^* \rangle$ is the unique optimal tuple in the space of $C^1$ value functions, satisfying conditions~\eqref{eq: reservation_value}, \eqref{eq: matching_value_function}, and~\eqref{eq: matching_set}. \end{theorem} Figure~\ref{fig: value_functions} plots the optimal value functions in the low cost regime.
+In particular, it demonstrates the convexity of the value functions, and shows that at the the optimum $\alpha \geq \beta$.
 Relatedly, Figure~\ref{fig: equil_match_set} plots the optimal matching sets $\mathcal{M}^*$ in each cost regime.
 As explained before, at the optimum $\mathcal{M}^*_a\subseteq \mathcal{M}^*_b$, and in the high cost regime $\mathcal{M}^*_a =\emptyset$.
-In light of $\mathcal{M}^*_a \subseteq \mathcal{M}^*_b$, the model offers the testable prediction that the agents who exit the economy and do not engage in further activities made their last few engagements in the high-growth projects (i.e., $b$-types).\footnote{This prediction is in line with the observation that historically the politicians who lose big races for high office elections, become backbencher for a while.
-I acknowledge the anonymous referee for suggesting this anecdotal evidence.}
+In light of $\mathcal{M}^*_a \subseteq \mathcal{M}^*_b$, the model offers the testable prediction that the agents who exit the economy and do not engage in further activities made their last few engagements in the high-growth projects (i.e., $b$-types).